malhotraaastha/empirical-methods/ProblemSets/pset2/hw2-questions.md

 1) Report the correlation of these variables.
 Are there any pairs that concern you?

 2) Estimate the original HR model using the training data.
 Project the the log(Median House Price) onto all of the other variables.
-Everything should enter linearly, except for `NOx` and `RM`, which should only enter quadratically.
+Everything should enter linearly, except for `NOx` and `RM`, which should only enter quadratic(ally.

 3) Now estimate the model using LASSO.
 Use k=10 fold cross validation to select lambda.
 Then, select the model with the largest lambda (penalty) such that the MSE is within one standard error of the minimum MSE.

 3) Do the same thing for ridge regression.
 Then, select the model with the largest lambda (penalty) such that the MSE is within one standard error of the minimum MSE.

-4) HR's decision to have only `NOx` and `RM` enter quadractically seems sort of arbitrary.
+4) HR's decision to have only `NOx` and `RM` enter quadratically seems sort of arbitrary.
 Expand the data to contain the square term of all variables.
 Then run Lasso on this expanded data set.
 Which coefficients survive now?

 5) Report the internal MSE and test data MSE for HR's original model; Lasso and Ridge on the original covariates; and Lasso on the full set of second order terms.
 Which one fits best?